lonycell/grafana.v7/docs/sources/panels/add-a-panel.md

 1. Click **Add new panel**.

-Grafana creates an empty graph panel with your default data source selected.
+ThingSPIN creates an empty graph panel with your default data source selected.

 ## 2. Edit panel settings